yebology/roomie-summary/README.md

 ## 🧑‍💻 User's Feature
 - 🏠 **Book Accommodations** : Browse and reserve accommodations seamlessly through the platform. 🌟
+- 🤖 **AI Chatbot Assistance** : Get instant answers to accommodation queries, pricing, and recommendations using our AI-powered chatbot. 🧠💬
+- ⚖️ **Open a Case** : Got an issue with an order?
+You can open a case within 7 days to sort it out! ⏳
 - 🗓 **Check-In & Check-Out** : Manage your stays effortlessly with intuitive check-in and check-out processes. 📎️
 - ⭐ **Leave Ratings** : Share your feedback and help hosts build their reputation. 📝
-- 🤖 **AI Chatbot Assistance** : Get instant answers to accommodation queries, pricing, and recommendations using our AI-powered chatbot. 🧠💬

 ## 🏠 Host's Feature
 - 🏡 **Register Accommodation** : List your property on the platform to start earning from bookings. 🏢
 - 🪙 **Register Tokens** : Create tokens for each room type (one token per room type) to represent and manage bookings securely on the blockchain. 🌟
 - 🎟️ **Mint Tokens** : Add token supply for each room type by depositing the host's ETH into the smart contract, ensuring safety and transparency. 🔒
 - 💵 **Withdraw Earnings** : Easily withdraw ETH earned from user bookings directly to your wallet. 💰
+- 📝 **Respond to User Cases** : Dispute a user’s claim if you believe it’s unfair by submitting arguments and evidence to defend your accommodation. 🛡️

 ## 🌐 Shared Feature
-- ⚖️ **Open a Case** : Got an issue with an order?
-You can open a case within 7 days to sort it out! ⏳
 - 🗳️ **Vote on a Case** : Anyone can join in and help resolve a case by voting! 🤝

 ## 🚀 Roomie Insights